Poisoned vulture © Tim Snow

 We also offer proactive training for farmers and land managers to enable full understanding of wildlife interactions and systems; and to enable the land manager to farm profitably with nature by implementing logical interventions, rather than constantly fighting against the elements.

 We also offer a reactive component which includes a post-training mentorship and support service to field enforcement operations, toxicology and guidance to investigators and prosecutors and ensures that poachers and poisoners are brought to account for their crimes through the judicial systems.

 Closure of the circle means we go back to the chemical industry with facts, to seek their organisational support through management action to pre-empt recurrence.

 As with all of our work we are reliant on donors and sponsors to make it happen.
-Please visit our support page to assist.
+Please click ‘Donate’ in our menu at the top of the page to assist.
 Thank you.